YottaDB/YDBDoc/GTMAdminOps/dbrepl.rst

 An LMS application can handle this situation by designing the message structure to have a unique message identifier (MSGID), and the application to include the MSGID in the database as part of the TCOMMIT.

-If the originating instance crashes after committing the transaction and the switchover logic makes the former replicating instance the new originating instance--This new originating instance, then, receives the retried message that has the same MSGID from the client.
+If the originating instance crashes after committing the transaction and the switchover logic makes the former replicating instance the new originating instance - This new originating instance, then, receives the retried message that has the same MSGID from the client.
 In this case, one of the following can occur:

 * The database shows that the transaction corresponding to the MSGID in the message was processed.
 The server could then reply that this transaction was processed.
-A more sophisticated approach computes the response to the client within the transaction, and to stores it in the database as part of the transaction commit.
+A more sophisticated approach computes the response to the client within the transaction, and stores it in the database as part of the transaction commit.
 Upon receipt of a message identified as a retry of a previously processed message, the server returns the stored response from the database to the client.

 * The database shows the transaction as unprocessed.
 In this case, the new originating instance processes the transaction.
 At this time, it is unknown whether the former originating instance processed the transaction before going down.
 If it was not processed, there is no issue.
 If it was processed but not replicated, YottaDB rollback logic rolls it back when the former originating instance comes up as a replicating instance, and it must be reconciled either manually or automatically, from the rollback report (since the result of processing the first time may be different from the result of processing the second time).